mthiboust/somap/README.md

 # Why a new SOM library?

 There are already a few open-source libraries for Self-Organizing Maps in python, of which [MiniSom](https://github.com/JustGlowing/minisom) and [SOMPY](https://github.com/sevamoo/SOMPY) seem to be the most popular.
 I developped ***Somap*** to overcome what I believe to be two shortcomings of existing libraries for my research on bio-inspired AI:

-- Ability to easily customize the SOM algorithm (e.g. distance, neighborhood, learning rate and update functions).
+* Ability to easily customize the SOM algorithm (e.g. distance, neighborhood, learning rate and update functions).
-- Capacity to vectorize the computations over many SOMs (e.g. for distributed learning over 2D maps of SOMs).
+* Capacity to vectorize the computations over many SOMs (e.g. for distributed learning over 2D maps of SOMs).

 Thanks to [JAX](https://github.com/google/jax)'s `jit` and `vmap` magic functions, it turned out that performance was also significantly better compared to other frameworks.
 Under the hood, it relies indirectly on JAX via the [Equinox](https://github.com/patrick-kidger/equinox) library that offers an easy-to-use PyTorch-like syntax.

 # Installation

 Requires Python 3.10+ and a working installation of JAX 0.4.20+.
 You can follow [these instructions](https://github.com/google/jax#installation) to install JAX with the relevant hardware acceleration support.
+I am currently working on different ways to extend the basic SOM algorithm:

+Inputs: In addition to classic bottom-up driving inputs, a SOM could also receive lateral contextual or top-down modulatory inputs.
 Then:

 ```bash